 Finally, the Atlas collects data on the following policy areas: legal status of RBMs, RBM rights in public schools, spiritual assistance in prisons, health facilities and armed forces, religious/belief symbols, marriage and family denominational schools, worship and meeting places, and mass media (the last three policy areas will be included at a later stage).
 The Atlas contains also data and information concerning ritual slaughter and halal/kosher food.

 The Atlas People

 The Atlas grew out of an idea of Silvio Ferrari and is the outcome of the cooperation of a group of legal experts, sociologists, historians and representatives of RBMs from different EU countries.

-At the core of the Atlas is the work of a team of researchers (see Who we are), led by Rossella Bottoni, Cristiana Cianitto, Alessia Passarelli, and Ilaria Valenzi, who processed the data and information provided by the national correspondents, consisting of both legal experts and representatives of RBMs from the EU countries (see National Legal Experts).
+At the core of the Atlas is the work of a team of researchers (see Who we are), led by Rossella Bottoni, Cristiana Cianitto, Alessia Passarelli, and Ilaria Valenzi, who processed the data and information provided by the national correspondents, consisting of legal experts from the EU countries (see National Legal Experts).

 Three research centers are partners in the Atlas project: Confronti (Rome), FBK - Fondazione Bruno Kessler (Trento) and FSCIRE - Fondazione per le scienze religiose Giovanni XXIII (Bologna).